ThomasMBury/charlie-bury-website/content/en/prose/_index.md

 ---
 title: "Prose"
 date: 2024-03-02T12:00:00-05:00
-description: "An archive of Charlie Bury's literary fiction, featuring his debut novel extract and a short story folio."
+description: "An archive of Charlie Bury's prose writing, featuring his debut novel extract and a short story folio."
 ---

 <div class="tl lh-copy f4 measure-wide">

-Like all literary fiction, my prose seeks to understand the universal human condition.
+Like arguably all literary fiction, my prose seeks to understand the universal human condition.
 Yet its approach is distinctly my own: viewing the visceral, often violent realities of the adult world through highly attuned neurodivergent and theological lenses.

 ---